 3) When you’re done using the heating pad, be sure to wipe the moisture up right away.
 When water evaporates from your body, it actually takes heat with it.
 (This is why sweating helps to cool us down).
 In the winter, you will be cold if you leave the steam on your skin to dry up on its own.

 Buying a moist heating pad:

-Be sure you get one that says “moist heat” on the box.
+Although you don’t have to take my recommendation, be sure you do buy one that says “moist heat” on the box.

 “Hot Tub Water” picture courtesy of pacfolly on Flickr.